kimble/Grails-JUnit-XSL/readme.md

 Install instructions
 --------------------
-Just replace $GRAILS_HOME/lib/junit-frames.xsl with the one from this repository (you should probably make a backup first).
+Just replace `$GRAILS_HOME/lib/junit-frames.xsl` with the one from this repository (you should probably make a backup first).

+*Update:* This is no longer necessarry as it has become a part of the standard Grails distribution!

 Browser compability
 --------------------